[Trip Review] Lake Tahoe Travel Tips

 Thrifty Tip #2: If you haven’t signed up for Airbnb yet, use my link and you’ll get $20 off your first booking!

-Thrifty Tip #3: Consider the Capital One Venture Card when booking VRBO accommodations!
-You can use the $500 travel statement credit to reduce the cost of the booking.
+Thrifty Tip #3: Consider the Capital One Venture Rewards Credit Card when booking VRBO accommodations!
+You can use the 50,000 miles you earn after spending $3,000 in the first 3 months as $500 towards your lodging.

 Mrs. TT and I flew into Reno, NV on Southwest, taking advantage of our Southwest Companion Pass, so as usual Mrs. TT flew for free.
 We rented a car through Hotwire at the airport in Reno for $12.95 a day and we were on our way to Lake Tahoe.
 The drive up into the mountains is a little slow going at times but we made it there in just over an hour.